This article has been continued from Part 1: Are you actually bottom tier?

 The mainstream advice you keep hearing is “don’t be insecure” or “just be yourself” and “love yourself”, and while they have a point – from an execution point of view – this ‘advice’ is completely useless.

-A lot of people keep hearing the “don’t be insecure” line (especially with all the Facebook style images telling you to ‘accept yourself’) and assume that being insecure is something that’s completely not normal.
+A lot of people keep hearing the “don’t be insecure” line (especially with all the Facebook style images telling you to ‘accept yourself’) and assume that being insecure is entirely abnormal.

 Firstly – there’s nothing wrong with being insecure.